-Long before Vicodin became a household brand name, there was Hydrocodone.
+Long before the drug Vicodin became a household name, there was the chemical hydrocodone.

 The Development of Hydrocodone

-First created in the 1920’s by German pharmaceutical company Knoll, Hydrocodone is created by attaching a hydrogen atom to codeine molecules.
+First created in the 1920’s by German pharmaceutical company Knoll, hydrocodone was created by attaching a hydrogen atom to opium-based codeine molecules.
 When it was first released, Knoll believed that this process would make the codeine easier on the stomach and less toxic to the user.

 The National Research Council named renowned University of Michigan pharmacologist Dr. Nathan Eddy to head up the study.
-He studied the effects, safety and side effects of hundreds of different drugs, including heavy-hitters such as morphine, codeine and the up-and-coming hydrocodone.
+He studied the safety and side effects of hundreds of different drugs, including heavy-hitters, such as morphine, codeine and the up-and-coming chemical hydrocodone.

-Despite Eddy’s findings, hydrocodone became a hit on the U.S. market and in the years that followed, the product, as in the case of Vicodin, grew in popularity as a pain reliever despite its addictive potential.
+Despite Eddy’s findings, hydrocodone became a hit on the U.S. market.
+In the years that followed, the product, as in the case of Vicodin, grew in popularity as a pain reliever despite its addictive potential.2

-Currently doctors face stiff penalties if mis-prescribing hydrocodone to a patient.
-These same physicians are also coping with an addicted patient base -many of whom will lie about illnesses or “doctor shop” in order to gain access to additional prescriptions for the drug.
+Currently, doctors face stiff penalties if incorrectly prescribing hydrocodone.
+Physicians are also coping with an addicted patient base, many of whom will lie about illnesses or doctor shop in order to gain access to additional prescriptions for the drug.
 As we move through the 21st century, hydrocodone addiction remains a growing dilemma in our communities and throughout the country.3

 At Michael’s House, we understand the addictive allure of hydrocodone, what it means to be in the grasp of this highly addictive drug, and how best to deal with it.
 If you or your loved one’s life is being negatively impacted by this powerful drug, our caring professionals can help.
 Call us to begin the healing process today.